Important Terminologies in Term Insurance Explained

 An insurance claim refers to an official request made to an insurer to reimburse against losses covered under an insurance policy.
 When a policyholder dies within the policy term, their nominee will not get the sum assured instantly.
 They will have to file this claim with the insurance company to get the amount.11.
 Free Look Period

-Generally, every insurance policy has a free look period that refers to the duration within which you can dismiss the insurance plan without paying penalties.
-However, this time span may vary from one policy to another.12.
+Generally, every insurance policy has a free look period of 30 days, which refers to the duration within which you can dismiss the insurance plan without paying penalties.12.
 Grace Period

 If you stop paying the premiums subsequent to a particular period of time, the insurer will give you the option to convert your insurance plan into a reduced paid-up plan.
 In this option, the amount of sum assured is reduced according to the number of paid-up premiums.